bkry-code/T-T-P/README.md

 Types can be added from the Dashboard by adding a page - the Type template will automatically be selected.
 There is one Type that is a bit more special than the other Types: Pages.
 Publications that belong to the Pages Type will also be added to the footer of the website.
 It is possible to delete the Pages Type just like any other Type.
 In order to delete a Type, all their publications must first be removed.
 The name of a Type can be changed at all times.

 ### Settings
-T\T\P uses the (link: http://fontawesome.io/ text: Font Awesome Icons).
-You can change the icon of a Type by entering the name of the icon as shown on this webpage: (link: http://fontawesome.io/icons text: fontawesome.io/icons).
+T\T\P uses the [Font Awesome Icons](http://fontawesome.io/).
+You can change the icon of a Type by entering the name of the icon as shown on this webpage: [fontawesome.io/icons](http://fontawesome.io/icons).

 Each Type also has several display settings that can be altered for the Publications that are contained within.
 These are: